 B. Summarize main points.

-1. First, we noticed that God sought for a man; and called upon Philip.
+1. First, we noticed that God sought a man and called upon Philip.
 Our lesson is an account of a prominent man's conversion to Christ.
-He is a eunuch; the treasurer of Candace Queen of the Ethiopians (her chief financial officer; Secretary of the Treasury).
-Philip was summoned to go south in search of a recent worshipper of Jerusalem, in search of the truth.
+He was (an) eunuch, the treasurer of Candace, Queen of the Ethiopians (her chief financial officer; Secretary of the Treasury).
+Philip was summoned to go south searching for a recent worshipper of Jerusalem and the truth.
 But this lesson goes far deeper than it appears on the surface.
-As we look closer, God sought for a man and found Philip.
+As we looked closer, God sought for a man and found Philip.

-2. Secondly, Philip was in search of a man and found the treasurer.
-Truly, there is a great need for men to go south, into the desert.
-These are men who are willing to travel away from the affluence and materialism of the world.
+2. Secondly, Philip searched for a man and found the treasurer.
+Indeed, there is a great need for men to go south into the desert.
+These men are willing to travel away from the affluence and materialism of the world.
 He went far away from nobility, intellectualism, and pride.
-He had a rebirth of simple concern for doing, rather than just planning.
+He had a rebirth of simple concern for doing rather than just planning.
 Philip found purpose in the desert.
 His highways and byways were barren and dusty fields.
-It was there in the desert, he found a man in search of Jesus.
-God has found, purified, and prepared many sincere and dedicated men in the desert, through adversities, hardships, and trials of their faith.
-Men such as Moses, Elijah, John the Baptist, and even Jesus, were all men refined in the desert, by God.
+In the desert, he found a man searching for Jesus.
+God has found, purified, and prepared many sincere and dedicated men in the desert through adversities, hardships, and trials of their faith.
+Men such as Moses, Elijah, John the Baptist, and even Jesus were all men refined in the desert by God.

-3. Finally, the eunuch was in search of a man and found Jesus.
+3. Finally, the eunuch searched for a man and found Jesus.
 He asked the evangelist Philip: "Of whom speaketh the prophet this, of himself of some other man?"
 Brethren, here is how you win people.
 Notice: "Philip began at the same scripture and preached unto him, Jesus."
 It should be understood that only in the scriptures can anyone find Jesus.
 Jehovah himself said: "And ye shall seek me, and find me when ye shall search for me with all your heart," Jeremiah 29:13.
 Search the scriptures, where Jehovah may be found, John 5:39.
 Truly, the treasurer found the greatest treasure, when he learned of Christ, who had purchased eternal salvation for him, at Calvary, as he was taught by Philip the evangelist in his chariot in the desert.
 This has been your time of teaching, hearing, and learning.
-Let it also be your time of faith and baptism; in obedience, to the gospel of Christ, Acts 8:12; Acts 18:8.